Rules of the DiscoverEU contest

 After the closure of the application period, the results will be extracted from the European Youth Portal and sent to the members of the selection committee for their final assessment.

-If there are too many applications (individual or groups) that are ranked equally at the cut-off point imposed by the fixed quota, then as a measure of last resort, the European Commission and EACEA will apply the “first come first served” principle to determine the last places.
+If there are too many applications (individual or groups) that are ranked equally at the cut-off point imposed by the fixed quota, the European Commission and EACEA will apply the “first come first served” principle to determine the last places.

 5. Selection committee

 A selection committee composed of staff of the European Commission and EACEA will meet at the end of the application round.
 They will look at the selection results on the basis of the criteria set out above.
-They will assess and decide on the final ranking of the selected applicants who will be selected for the travel passes based on their replies to the quiz and to the subsidiary question, taking into account a quota per country, and if applicable the submission time.
+They will assess and conclude on the final ranking of the selected applicants who will be selected for the travel passes based on their replies to the quiz and to the subsidiary question, taking into account a quota per country, and if applicable the submission time.
 Once the selection is made, a reserve list will be established.
-Applicants on this reserve list might be selected for travel passes in case of non-allocated remaining budget or when selected applicants renounce to their travel passes (see point 7).
+Applicants on the reserve list might be selected for travel passes in case of non-allocated remaining budget or when selected applicants renounce to or do not activate their travel passes (see point 7).

 Based on the assessment of the selection committee, EACEA will adopt the selection decision with information on the total amount of travel passes selected, the total budget being allocated to the travel passes, the list of the selected applicants and the reserve list.

 6. Notification of results

-At the end of the selection process, all applicants will receive a notification via email stating whether:
+At the end of the selection process, applicants will receive a notification via email stating whether:

 - they have been selected as beneficiary ('selected applicants') or